 Everybody involved then left for greener pastures, but as the Star Brand always leaves its mark on its bearers, even if they do totally lose its power, Ereshkigal eventually returned from her attempted suicide.
 However, the experience had not left her unchanged; in addition to having lost every last erg of the Star Brand's power, Ereshkigal found her form had been locked, her ability to shape change destroyed.

 Returning to Lemuria, Ereshkigal discovered her people were suffering from a dreadful ailment, and all the males of her kind had been rendered sterile.
-Thus, she sought a means of rendering the remaining deviants immortal, in order to stave off their imminent extinction.
+Thus, she sought a means of rendering the remaining deviants immortal, to stave off their imminent extinction.
 To this end, she traveled to the ruins of Asgard, in an attempt to locate whatever Apples of Idunn remained there.

 This effort was thwarted by Thor, who was alerted to her presence by magics left behind in Asgard's remains.
 Though he was forced to save Ereshkigal from Asgard's many defenses, Thor was powerless to stop her from recovering the Unbinding Orb of Oshemar, a dread device that was previously used by its creator to unmake his entire universe.
 As you can guess, Thor was more than a little annoyed by this.

 Ereshkigal nonetheless made her way home, where she assembled the deviants to let them know she had seized an artifact that should save them... once she figured out what it did.
 This didn't play well with the locals, who were given a broken eternal resurrection chamber by Ghaur... along with the means to fix it.
 Derided by the deviants before her, Ereshkigal fled the scene, only to be tracked down by Kro.